VulnX/rscp/README.md

 ### Windows

-Download the latest windows .tar.gz archive from the Releases page, extract it, and run it executable.
+Download the latest windows .tar.gz archive from the [Releases](https://github.com/VulnX/rscp/releases) page, extract it, and run the executable.

 > NOTE: You might need to allow it through firewall if the port 8000 is not open